RainerAtSpirit/raineratspirit.github.com/_posts/2012-09-08-mv-sharepoint-2013-apps-a-la-carte.md

 >MV* concepts in most of the popular JavaScript MV* frameworks of today.

-To get a better understanding of the  distinction between frameworks and libraries and if one or another better suits your needs check out Stephen Sanderson's [the Seven Frameworks] post.
+Want to find out what makes it a framework or library and if one or another better suits your needs?
+Make sure that you don't miss Stephen Sanderson's [the Seven Frameworks] post.

 [http://todomvc.com/]: http://todomvc.com/
 [Spaghetti to Ravioli]: http://johnpapa.net/spapost6